-As described in Note 15 to the Consolidated Financial Statements, on January 4, 2016, we entered into a fifth amended and restated senior credit agreement (the "fifth amended and restated senior credit agreement") consisting of: (a) a \$175.0 million term loan facility and (b) a \$525.0 million revolving credit facility both expiring on January 4, 2021.
+As described in Note 15 to the Consolidated Financial Statements, on January 4, 2016, we entered into a fifth amended and restated senior credit agreement") consisting of: (a) a \$175.0 million term loan facility and (b) a \$525.0 million revolving credit facility both expiring on January 4, 2021.
 The term loan is payable in quarterly installments increasing over the term of the facility.
 Proceeds from the term loan facility and borrowings under the revolving credit facility were used to repay the then existing senior credit agreement and to finance the acquisition of SurgiQuest.
 Initial interest rates are at LIBOR plus a base rate or a Eurocurrency rate plus an applicable margin (2.43% at January 4, 2016).
 Initially, the applicable margin for base rate loans is 1.00% and for Eurocurrency rate loans is 2.00%.